SEND - Local Offer

-- We have a Resourced Provision for Moderate Learning Difficulties (Larch class) based in the school.
+- We have a Resourced Provision for Moderate Learning Difficulties (Larch class) based at the Junior school.
 This is led by a team of trained, specialist staff who are experienced in meeting the needs of children with complex profiles.
 Their expertise is utilised throughout the whole school.

 - We have one member of staff trained as an ELSA, who receives regular support from the Educational Psychology Service.